 Filipino Culture: Showing Respect to Elders

 The Philippines, like other Asian countries, show their respect to the elder population by gestures and by the words they use before the person's name.
 Being younger than someone and calling them by their first name is considered impolite and an act of rudeness.
-If you went to the Philippines, you would notice the Filipinos addressing someone who is older than them by using a word before the first name of the one they are speaking to.
+If you've been to the Philippines, you've probably noticed Filipinos addressing anyone older than them by using a word before the person's first name.

 One of these words mainly used for showing respect in the Philippines, or even in a Filipino household outside of the country are the words po and opo.
 Both basically means "yes" in a respectful way rather than just saying oo or yes.

 - If you are called by someone older than you, let's say your mom, dad, uncle, auntie, or an elderly neighbor for example, "Jasmin!
 Jasmin!"
 A Filipino child would answer "Po?" which is a polite way of saying "Yes?" or "Bakit po?" which means "Why?" politely.
 Po is used when answering the 5 W questions such as why, when, who, which and what or when answering a yes or no question from someone older.
 "Jasmin, have you seen your brother?"
 Saying "Hindi" means "No." To answer politely using po is "Hindi po."
-Adding po when asnwering yes or no portrays respect.
+Adding po when answering yes or no portrays respect.

 Ate - this is used to show respect to older siblings in the family.
 The younger Filipino siblings would address or call their older female siblings ate.
 If there is more than one older female sibling, the younger ones would call the older siblings "ate____(name).

 Example: The youngest, 12 years old, relating to her mom about the fun she had with her two older sisters would say, "Mom!
 I went to the town fiesta with ate Jasmine and ate Hope."

 Ate is also used to show respect to older cousins just like the way it is used to address an older sister.